flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 !!! important "Cockpit Door"
     The cockpit door in the A32NX is simulating a real A320 cockpit door which in consequence dampens most of the sounds from the passenger cabin.

     If you want to enjoy the Passenger Ambience sounds make sure it is open.

+!!! warning "Passenger simulation audio and flight crew announcements is not available on the Stable Version"

 We have included various settings that simulate flight crew interactions with passengers on board.